HatimMano/gradient_descent/README.md

 - **Epic Battles**: Engage in epic battles against functions seeking to maximize or minimize their values.
 - **Magical Learning**: Unveil the secrets of Gradient Descent through enchanting code and captivating visualizations.
 - **Community Guild**: Join forces with fellow adventurers in the community guild.
-Share insights, conquer challenges, and celebrate victories together!
+Share insights, conquer challenges, and celebrate victories together !

 ### Quests Awaiting Your Courage